 "Cissy" Patterson bequeathed the property to Ann Bowie Smith in 1948.
 In 1973, the State of Maryland purchased Mt.
 Airy, with state and federal funds, from the Smith family and made it part of Rosaryville State Park.
 It now serves again as a site for gracious entertainment.

 Parties, great and small, weddings, births, deaths and visits from seven Presidents have left their marks, leaving a wonderful feeling of expectancy to the lovely old home.
 Visitors can experience the history and atmosphere of Mount Airy.
-Your own celebrations and special memories will enrich and secure Mount Airy for the enjoyment of future generations.

 Mount Airy Mansion